webxdc/debuglog/README.md

 You can search by event type, by timestamp range, and you can do a fulltext search on event, data1 and data2 together.

-Fulltext search supports the various capabilities of [Lunr search](https://lunrjs.com/guides/searching.html).
-Notable features are wildcard search, such as `imap*`, and field specific search such as as `data2:connected`.
+Fulltext search searches by wildcard always.
+You can enter multiple search terms.

 ## Development